Costwise

 How much does floor screeding cost in the UK?

 Floor screeding costs £15 to £35 in the UK, typically around £22 per m².
+What moves the price most is total floor area, so a simpler job sits near the bottom of that range and a larger or higher-spec one near the top.
 Prices reviewed June 2026.

 Screed is the smooth levelling layer laid over a floor base before the final flooring goes down.
 It is priced by the square metre, with liquid screed costing a little more than traditional sand and cement.